bcgov/api-services-portal/e2e/README.md

 - Clone the API Service Portal repository
 - Run `./e2e $ npm i` to install all the dependencies

+### Test data dependencies

+Many tests cannot be run independently because they depend on state established by other tests.
+These dependencies are [documented](test-data-dependencies.md) to assist in running tests selectively.

 ### Running Cypress Locally

-- `./e2e/cypress.json` contains the web app config.
+- `./e2e/cypress.config.ts` contains the web app config.
 Update the file to use local or dev version of the portal for executing the tests

 - Recommendation is to use local version of portal.
-Use `docker-compose` to create local development environment
+Use `docker compose` to create local development environment

 #### Cypress Test Runner